pymc-devs/mcbackend/README.md

 ### Part 1: A schema for MCMC run & chain metadata
 No matter which programming language your favorite PPL is written in, the [ProtocolBuffers](https://developers.google.com/protocol-buffers/) from McBackend can be used to generate code in languages like C++, C#, Python and many more to represent commonly used metadata about MCMC runs, chains and model variables.

-The definitions in [`protobufs/meta.proto`](./protobufs/meta.proto) are designed to maximize compatibility with [`ArviZ`](https://github.com/arviz-devs/arviz) objects, making it easy to transform MCMC draws stored according to the McBackend schema to `InferenceData` objects for plotting & analysis.
+The definitions in [`protobufs/meta.proto`](./protobufs/meta.proto) are designed to maximize compatibility with [`ArviZ`](https://github.com/arviz-devs/arviz) objects, making it easy to transform MCMC draws stored according to the McBackend schema to `xarray.DataTree` objects for plotting & analysis.

 ### Part 2: A storage backend interface
 The  `draws` and `stats` created by MCMC sampling algorithms at runtime need to be stored _somewhere_.